ConnectFirst

 Some do.
 Most don't.

-Research from RingEden found that 80% of callers won't call back if their first call goes unanswered.
-Other studies put the voicemail hang-up rate between 67–85%, meaning between two-thirds and five-sixths of callers who reach voicemail just hang up and move on.
+Research from RingEden found that 80-85% of callers won't call back if their first call goes unanswered.
+Of the ones who do reach voicemail, 80% hang up without leaving a message.

 The ones who do leave a message?
 Many of them have already called two other companies by the time you listen to it and call back.
 If someone else answered, your callback is an interruption to a conversation they're already having with your competitor.